MarkStringer/MarkStringer.github.io/_posts/2014-10-23-An_Investigation_into_Some_and_All.markdown

+---
+title: "An Investigation into Some and All"
+layout: post
+---
 # An Investigation into Some and All

 So I had the privilege of doing some introductory Agile training yesterday with some graduates.
 At the end of the session I just had some time to try out a new exercise that I'm prototyping.